Elendow/SpritedowAnimator/README.md

 - **PlayRandom (bool playOneShot = false, bool backwards = false, LoopType = LoopType.repeat))** plays a random animation from the animation list.
 - **PlayStartingAtFrame (int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified frame.
 - **PlayStartingAtFrame (string animation, int frame, ool playOneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays an animation starting at the specified frame.
-- **PlayStartingAtFrame (SpriteAnimation, animation, int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified frame.
+- **PlayStartingAtFrame (SpriteAnimation, animation, int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified time (in seconds).
+- **PlayStartingAtTime (float time, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified time (in seconds).
+- **PlayStartingAtTime (string animation, float time, ool playOneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays an animation starting at the specified frame.
+- **PlayStartingAtTime (SpriteAnimation, animation, float time, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified time (in seconds).

 - **Resume ()** resumes the current animation.
 - **Reset ()** restarts the animation (playing or not) to its initial state.
 If the animation is not playing, the restart will be applied only when it start playing again.